 Find your ideal body weight (IBW) using the classic formulas (Devine, Hamwi, Miller, Robinson)—then turn that number into action with a free customized meal plan, macros guidance, and an at-home workout routine.
 This page explains your result, what it means for fat loss or muscle gain, and the simplest way to start today.
+Quick reminder: IBW is a guide, not a diagnosis.
+It doesn’t measure body fat, muscle, or health markers.
+Use it to set direction, then tailor your plan.

 Contents

-- 1 Check This Ideal Body Weight Calculator
+- 1 Estimate Your Ideal Body Weight

-- 6 Ideal Body Weight Chart
+- 8 Ideal Body Weight Chart

-- 7 Korean Ideal Body Weight
+- 9 Korean Ideal Body Weight

-- 8 Korean Ideal Body Weight Calculator
+- 10 Korean Ideal Body Weight Calculator

-- 9 Before Starting Hard Diets
+- 11 Before Starting Hard Diets

-- 10 Struggling with unsustainable diets and frustrated by the lack of results?
+- 12 Struggling with unsustainable diets and frustrated by the lack of results?

 Check This Ideal Body Weight Calculator

-If You Are Above Your IBW
+If Your Current Weight Is Above Your IBW

-- A moderate calorie deficit (not starvation)
+- Creating a moderate calorie deficit

 - Strength training 2–4 times per week